-- Season 3 gives us Toph's other daughter (and Lin's half-sister) Suyin, founder and leader of Zaofu.
+- Season 3 gives us Toph's other daughter (and Lin's half-sister) Suyin, founder and leader of Zaofu and mother of five.
 It also explores Lin and Suyin's strained relationship, and the also not-exactly-stellar job Toph did in raising them.

 - It's never made clear the relationship between Inspector Gadget and Gadget Boy; if it's the same character at different ages or two distinct ones such as father and son.
 Heather is not unlike an older Penny, but the two girls are clearly different.